F4de10/Algae_Bloom_Nils_Olivier_AG2418/README.md

 Where `requirements.txt` has the necessary libraries.

 ## Run the Code
-everything should be run from root directory:
+everything should be run from root directory

-    cd ./algaebloom
+First, prepare the local sqlite database with the data needed to run the models:

     python main_prepdata.py

-This prepares the local sqlite database with the data needed to run the models.

 Then you can run the main file:

-    python extenstion.py
+    python extension.py

 This will save a model in the `./models` folder with the current date.